-Work through the Autumn and Spring term Common Exception words found below.
+Work through the Autumn , Spring term and the Summer Common Exception words found below.

 REMEMBER - there are lots of spelling strategies you can use to practise your spellings at home.
 You could do this in your homework books.
 These include: